Research and development support for tech and smart cities

 • Scotland, home to 8% of UK cyber companies

-• Wales, with several centres of academic excellence.
-Find out more on the websites of the National Cyber Security Academy and the Centre for Cyber Security Research
+• Wales, with several centres of academic excellence, including the Centre for Cyber Security Research

 Fintech and data